vitelabs/go-vite/docs/dex/api/rest-api.md

 :::tip Update Logs
 2020-04-30
 - New v2 version ViteX API is released.
-The current v1 API is deprecated and will stop service after May 15, 2020.
+The current v1 API is deprecated and service stops after May 15, 2020.
 Please kindly upgrade your client ASAP.
 - Success message changed from `Success` to `ok` in response.
 - Order query API (`/api/v2/order`, `/api/v2/orders`) changed to public and require no more authorization.
-New order query API will accept an address parameter.
+New order query API to accept an address parameter.
-- Balance query API (`/api/v2/balance`) changed to public and require no more authorization.
+- Balance query API (`/api/v2/balance`) changed to public and no more authorization is required.
 - `/markets`, `/ticker/24hr`, `/ticker/bookTicker` changed.
 :::